One of the conundrums we face as moms are, uh, well, time.

 Buy a WHOLE big carton of boneless, skinless chicken breast (because buying in large quantities is cheaper anyway), cut it into strips, flash freeze it on a parchment-lined cookie sheet or three, then store it in zip-lock baggies in your freezer.
 That way, whenever you’re ready for your meal, you can grab however much you need and do a quick thaw without even getting your hands dirty.

 Brown and freeze hamburger

 I don’t like to pre-cook chicken because I think it tastes funny leftover (is that just me?), but hamburger is completely different.
 Buy a whole roll of hamburger, brown and drain all of it, then freeze it like you did the chicken.
 Now it’s ready for impromptu tacos and casserole making.
 I also find myself using freeze-dried beef from Thrive Life whenever I run out of frozen ground beef.

 Get an instant pot

 We moms may be trying to limit our carbs, but the same can’t be said for our kids.
-Every family meals needs a dose of carbs, and is it just me, or are they actually the most labor-intensive food you put on their plates?
-There’s peeling, chopping and/or long cooking times for almost all of them.
-BUT the instant pot brings the cook time for brown rice down from 45 minutes, to 12.
-TWELVE minutes. add some rice to your chicken and stir-fry and BAM.
+Every family meal needs a dose of carbs, and is it just me, or are they actually the most labor-intensive food you put on their plates?
+There are peeling, chopping, and/or long cooking times for almost all of them.
+BUT the instant pot brings the cooking time for brown rice down from 45 minutes to 12.
+TWELVE minutes. add some rice to your chicken and stir-fry, and BAM.
 Full meal.
 It IS an investment, but as much as we use it for rice, as well as beans, soup, slow cooking, and everything else, it’s totally paid off.